Normality criteria for a family of meromorphic functions with multiple zeros: Abstract

 \section{Abstract}

-In this article, we prove some normality criteria for a family of meromorphic functions having multiple zeros and poles which involves sharing of a non-zero value by certain non linear differential polynomials generated by the members of the family.
+In this article, we prove some normality criteria for a family of meromorphic functions having zeros with some multiplicity.
+Our main result involves sharing of a holomorphic function by certain differential polynomials.
+Our results generalize some of the results of Fang and Zalcman ~\cite{FZ} and Chen et al \cite{CTZY} to a great extent.

-\keywords{Meromorphic functions, Holomorphic functions, Shared values, Normal families.}
+\keywords{Meromorphic functions, holomorphic functions, shared values, normal families.}

 \subjclass[2010]{30D45}